Software Recommendations for Linux

 Approach TriedWhy It Failed

-FSearch (file search tool)User didn’t like the interface — removed it and PPA
+FSearch (file search tool)Didn’t like the interface — removed it and the PPA

 Official uTorrent on LinuxAbandoned, v3.3 alpha, web-only UI